DevilXD/TwitchDropsMiner/README.md

 @Patriot99 - For the Polish (Polski) translation and revisions (co-authored with @DevilXD).
 @zarigata - For the entirety of the Portuguese (Português) translation.
 @Sergo1217 - For the entirety of the Russian (Русский) translation.
-@kilroy98 - For the Russian (Русский) translation corrections and revisions.
+@kilroy98, @flamesv - For the Russian (Русский) translation corrections and revisions.
 @Shofuu - For the entirety of the Spanish (Español) translation and revisions.
 @Forero-0 = For the Spanish (Español) translation revisions.
 @alikdb - For the entirety of the Turkish (Türkçe) translation.